bergaman9/bergaman9/README.md

 ### [Booklogg](https://booklogg.com/)

-A full-stack book logging and tracking platform built from idea to deployment.
+A full-stack book logging and tracking platform developed with a product-oriented mindset.

-**Focus areas:** full-stack development, mobile/web product logic, database workflows, deployment, AI-assisted development.
+**Focus:** full-stack development, product logic, database workflows, deployment, AI-assisted development.

-* Built as a real product rather than a simple practice project
+* Built from idea to deployment as a real product
+* Includes user-oriented book tracking and application logic
-* Developed with a product-oriented mindset: planning, UI, backend logic, database structure, and deployment
+* Developed with modern web/mobile technologies
-* Uses modern web/mobile development concepts including React Native, Expo, Node.js, MongoDB Atlas, Docker, and VPS deployment experience
-* Improved through AI-assisted workflows for planning, debugging, refactoring, documentation, and iteration
+* Uses AI-assisted workflows for planning, debugging, refactoring, documentation, and iteration
+* Strengthened my experience with deployment, database design, and product ownership

 ---